Research Talks

 Research Talk Series

 The College of Education's Research Talk Series showcases the innovative work of our faculty through engaging discussions on a wide range of educational topics.
 Each session is led by one of our faculty members, offering fresh insights, sharing research findings, and exploring contemporary issues in education.
 The series aims to foster intellectual curiosity, promote dialogue, and connect attendees with cutting-edge developments that shape the future of education.
-This series is presented by the DIA Committee and Dr. Molly Fisher, Associate Dean of Research & Innovation.

 Upcoming Talks: